Large fluctuations and transport properties of the L\'evy-Lorentz gas

-In section \ref{jump_edge} we propose some bounds for the variables $R_n$ and $U_{n,r}$.
-These bounds are employed in section \ref{coll_times} to achieve an annealed and a quenched large deviation estimate for collision times.
-Finally, section \ref{proof_simmetria} provides the formal proof of the left-right symmetry of the model stated by lemma \ref{simmetria}.
+In Section \ref{jump_edge} we propose some standard bounds for the variables $R_n$ and $U_{n,r}$, moving their proofs to sections of the appendix.
+These bounds are employed in Section \ref{coll_times} to achieve an annealed and a quenched large deviation estimate for collision times.